gjaroli04/cse15l-lab-reports/lab4.md

 ![Image](step7.png)

 ```
-<enter><i><click><esc><enter>
+<enter><?index1><enter><e><r><2><esc><:wq><enter>
 vim ListExamples.java
 ```

-After typing vim ListExamples.java, I pressed enter and then went to insert mode by pressing 'i' and then clicking to index1 and changed it to index2, and then I pressed 'esc' and typed ':wq' and then "enter" to save changes
+After typing vim ListExamples.java, I pressed "enter" and then I typed in "?index1" which took me to the last 'index1' in the file, which happens to be the one that we are supposed to fix.
+Then I clicked enter to go to that spot and then pressed "e" to go to the end of "index1" and used 'r2' to replace the 1 with 2 and then I pressed "esc" and then typed in ":wq" and then pressed "enter" to save changes.
+I did this to make it so that I had the least amount of key presses that I could think of.

 Step 8: <br>